 A seller who wishes to lock in a sale price for the securities but who, for some reason, is not able to deliver the securities, may elect to specify a seller's option settlement.
-The seller may specify the date that the securities will be delivered but may not deliver the securities any sooner than the fourth business day.
-If the seller wants to deliver the securities earlier then specified in the contract, the buyer must be given one-day written notice of the seller's intention to settle the trade early.
+The seller may specify the date on which the securities will be delivered but may not deliver the securities any sooner than the fourth business day.
+If the seller wants to deliver the securities earlier then specified in the contract, the seller must give the buyer one day written notice of his or her intention to settle the trade early.